 You can probably guess how the resulting discussions turned out!

 Before the iPhone, the Macintosh was Apple’s most iconic product name.
 The only problem?
 Back in the early 1980s, Apple didn’t actually own the name: It belonged to high-end audio equipment maker McIntosh Laboratory.

 Raskin’s vision for the Mac differed greatly from Jobs’ desires.
 Right from the start, Raskin wanted to build a computer that was affordable for everyone.
 Jobs wanted a computer that would be the best in its category, regardless of price.

 The two opposing goals had been on a collision course since September 1979.
 But the one thing Jobs and Raskin could agree on — the name — looked like something neither man was capable of getting.

-Procuring the McIntosh name wasn’t a case of Apple just throwing some money at a much smaller company to buy its intellectual property.
+Procuring the McIntosh name wasn’t a case of Apple just throwing some money at a smaller company to buy its intellectual property.
 At the time, Apple was far less well-known than it is today.
 And McIntosh Labs was a known entity to many customers.

 Getting the Macintosh name

 McIntosh Laboratory produced handcrafted audio gear from its office in New York.
 The company was best known for its hi-fi systems’ black glass front panels; a high-power, low-distortion amplifier; and an iconic logo.

 In his letter, Jobs — a noted audiophile — wrote to McIntosh President Gordon Gow, saying: “We have become very attached to the name Macintosh.
 Much like one’s own child, our product has developed a very definite personality.”